ryogrid/articles/skiplist_en.md

 }
 ```

-- [1] Structure for storing transit node information passed in the search process
+- [1] Structure for storing transfer node information passed in the search process
   - In the sequential version, only the page ID is stored in int32, but in the concurrent access version, the update counter must also be stored
-- [2] A loop that linearly searches for nodes to be transferred at level ii.
+- [2] A loop that linearly searches for nodes at which position transfers at level ii
   - What is done is basically the same as the sequential version
   - However, the difference is that it proceeds while acquiring and releasing locks to support concurrent access
-    - If there is no node with a lock, there is a possibility that the search process will not be executed correctly if a node is updated by another thread, so the search always proceeds with one node holding a lock
+    - If there is no node with a lock, there is a possibility that the search process will not be executed correctly if a node is updated by another thread, so the search always proceeds with one node holding a lock at least
     - However, if the search proceeds while acquiring a new lock without releasing the held lock, other threads' access to the node holding the lock will be interfered with (≒lock contention), and the throughput of multiple threads in concurrent access will be reduced, so only the minimum necessary lock is held.
 Therefore, only the minimum necessary amount of locks are retained and proceed
       - In order to keep locks to the minimum necessary, a new node's lock is acquired while the original lock is retained, and the original lock is released
       - The exception is when a node with a newly acquired lock is found to be unnecessary for the continuation of the search process (the case referred to as "too much" in the sequential version), in which case the newly acquired lock is released and the search process continues